Is your company profitable?

 10. When you’re “out and about” in your community, are you able to confidently (and honestly) present yourself as a successful, knowledgeable business person?

-As you become a profitable business owner, you will have acquired a “boatload” of business skills.
+As you become a profitable business owner, you acquire a “boatload” of business skills.
 Those include how to understand and make decisions based on your internal financial information.

 Your journey to profitability means you will have achieved the expertise that will allow you to be an esteemed and contributing member of your local, state, and national communities.